 Blogger Outreach Basics

-This chapter will explain what blogger outreach is and why you must master it to expand your connections and boost your website’s visibility.
+This section will explain what blogger outreach is and why you must master it to expand your connections and boost your website’s visibility.

 What is Blogger Outreach?

 Blogger outreach is a strategy you can use to contact bloggers and influencers in your industry to build relationships by sending ad hoc emails.

 With this process, your aim is to reach a large but specific audience to achieve a goal, including:

 Why is Blogger Outreach Important?